Evaluation of Subsidy Programmes

-This research group belongs to the IWH Research Cluster Productivity and Innovation.
-The group focuses on two main research questions: (i) What is the causal effect of cooperative innovation activities on the performance of firms and regions? (ii) What are the causal effects of public Research and Development (R&D) support schemes on the performance of firms and regions?
+This research group focuses on two main research questions: (i) What is the causal effect of cooperative innovation activities on the performance of firms and regions? (ii) What are the causal effects of public Research and Development (R&D) support schemes on the performance of firms and regions?
 The first research question concerns the dynamics of firms and regions as a result of their different innovation activities.
 We apply a micro-based integrative perspective on innovative activities which allows identifying causal effects of cooperative activities on specific outcomes (e. g., patent applications, scientific publications, employment growth, or productivity growth).
 Concerning the second research question, recent studies mainly focus on the evaluation of one specific subsidy scheme.
 Research in this group aims to overcome this shortcoming by considering various support schemes.
 Indicators for the firms’ success are (amongst others) patent applications and employment growth.
 The results allow insights for the future design of innovation support schemes.

 12.2015 ‐ 11.2018

 Socio-economic Effects of Research on Innovative Approaches for POC Diagnostics